 - Enable power-saving functions

-- Putting your computer in standby or hibernate mode can save $25 to $75 per year
+- Put your computer in standby or hibernate mode to save $25 to $75 per year

 - Turn off electronics like speakers, printers, fax machines, and scanners when not in use